 This might sound like a disadvantage, but trying to find a good deal with a transfer partner can take a lot of time, and figuring out what value you’re getting for your points might also prove to be confusing for some.
 So if you prefer simplicity, U.S. Bank FlexPerks will spare you the hassle of transferring your points while still offering a great value.

 2. Travel redemptions will provide strong value

 The points you earn through the U.S. Bank FlexPoints rewards program offer the best value when you redeem for travel directly through the FlexPerks portal.
-Each point is worth approximately 1.5 cents each — according to Credit Karma’s point valuations — when redeemed for airfare, hotels, rental cars and other forms of travel.

 3. Other redemption options might not offer the best value